ggssh/nyarlathotep/README.md

 * gcc (Ubuntu 7.5.0-3ubuntu1~18.04) 7.5.0
 * cmake 3.19.0
 * uuid-dev 1.6.2
+* python or python3 (for ASDL)

 ## Todo-List
 1. 🦝learn how to write a CmakeLists
-2. 🐨design syntax of pl0
+2. 🐨design syntax of sillylang